-MAARTEN BOTTERMAN: Just to add, we did ask the org to appropriate these questions as well so we could do that in good faith.
+Just to add, we did ask the org to come up with a process to approach these questions as well so we could do that in good faith.

-BECKY BURR: I think it's important, we really need to think about how we process these requests.
+I think it's important we realize we really need to think about how we process these requests.
 So... we asked the org to develop a process for how we can provide financial assistance to support stability, security in response to emergency, unexpected events that that are beyond the control of Internet users.
 So, there is a thought that a more generalized set of principles need to be available to guide us in responding to these kinds of requests.